mohammedzamakhan/toddmotto.github.io/_posts/2016-10-18-angular-2-forms-template-driven.md

 </form>
 {% endhighlight %}

-This is needed because the `ngModel` "talks to" the form, and binds the form value based on the `name` attribute's value.
+> Tip: `ngModel` "talks to" the form, and binds the form value based on the `name` attribute's value.
 In this case `name="name"`.
+Therefore it is needed.

 Output from this at runtime: